Xudong-Huang/may/README.md

 * [WebSockets][websocket]

 ## Performance
-Just a simple comparison with the Rust echo server implemented in [tokio][tokio] to get a sense about May.
+Just a simple comparison with the Rust echo server implemented with [tokio][tokio] to get sense about May.

 **Note**
 > The [tokio][tokio] version is not at it's maximum optimization.
 In theory, `future` scheduling is not evolving context switch which should be a little bit faster than the coroutine version.
 But I can't find a proper example for multithreaded version comparison, so just put it here for you to get some sense about the performance of May.
 If you have a better implementation of `future` based echo server, I will update it here.